Bayer-Group/xsmiles-use-cases/README.md

 ### Step 1 - Install general dependencies
 Create a new virtual environment and install the dependencies defined in `requirements.txt`:

-Note that the examples use CDDD model which depends on Tensorflow 1.X.
-Tensorflow 1.X supports only Python versions <= 3.7.
-Please make sure the Python version is compatible.

 ```bash
 # the code has been tested with Python 3.7
 python3.7 -m venv .venv_xsmiles_usecases